-A hosted payment gateway is a payment processing solution where a third-party service provider hosts the payment system for businesses, which integrate the payment system onto their websites or applications.
+A hosted payment gateway is a payment processing solution where a third-party service provider hosts the payment system for your businesses, post which you integrate the payment system onto your websites or mobile application.

 When the customer is prepared to make a purchase, they simply click on a ‘buy now’ link, which then leads them to the host or payment service provider (PSP) page.